WPDevelopers/elementor-contact-form-7/readme.txt

 No. You cannot use without Elementor since it's an addon for Elementor.

+= Can I use the plugin without Contact Form 7? =

+No. You cannot use without Contact Form 7.
+It must be installed.

 = Does it work with any theme? =

 Absolutely!
-It will work with any theme where Elementor works.
+It will work with any theme where Elementor and Contact Form 7 works.

-= What if I update to Premium version? =

-Your existing elements/content will work with premium version.
-So you won't lose your developed contents.

 == Screenshots ==